-An appeasement official might be designated for a predetermined zone or for explicit industries in a predefined region or for at least one explicit industries and either for all time or for a constrained period.
+An appeasement official might be designated for a predetermined zone or for explicit industries in a predefined region or for at least one explicit industry and either for all time or for a constrained period.

 Section 5: Boards of Conciliation

-- The reasonable Government may as event emerges by notice in the Official Gazette speak to a Board of Conciliation for advancing the settlement of an industrial contest.
+- The reasonable Government may as an event emerges by notice in the Official Gazette speak to a Board of Conciliation for advancing the settlement of an industrial contest.